twilczek88/Penny/README.md

 # Penny
-sticky-note project in ReactJS
+sticky-note project in ReactJS made for CodersLab as a final project for front-end dev course.
+Feel free to click the penny icon and leave your own note on the wall for all to see.

 ## Technologies used:
 * ReactJS
 * JS (ES6)
+* SASS
 * Webpack
-* SASS
+* google firebase database integration

 ## To do: